Review 254: World War Z

 Loosely, based on the novel World War Z by Max Brooks, Retired United Nations employee Gerry Lane (Brad Pitt), traverses the world in a race against time to stop the Zombie pandemic that is toppling armies and governments and threatening to decimate humanity itself.

-Director Marc Forster's direction is splendid (directing the action scenes with the same amount of intensity and grit he bought to Quantum of Solace). the cinematography is solid, the scenery is beautiful (to see humanity collapse by all these zombies is just mesmerizing).
+Director Marc Forster's direction is splendid, handling the action scenes with the same amount of intensity and grit he bought to Quantum of Solace while also giving us the sense that this could really be happening.
+The cinematography is solid, the scenery is beautiful (to see humanity collapse by all these zombies is just mesmerising).
 The score by Marco Beltrami is rousing and exiting.
 The production design is superb, the costumes are terrific, the make up is rich (the zombies look genuinely scary) the special effects are fantastic, the action scenes are intensely shot and well choreographed.
 It's fast paced, the suspense is gripping, the sound effects are sharp and the ending was beautiful.
-I also felt that the film did an "excellent job conveying the terrifying terror of the zombies and panic in the streets" and the scenes of the zombies attack were "disturbing, unsettling and completely convincing"
+I also felt that the film did an excellent job conveying the terrifying terror of the zombies and panic in the streets and the scenes of the zombies attack were disturbing, unsettling and completely convincing

 The acting, for the most part, is great, thought the most praise has to go to Brad Pitt who forced to carry this film on his two shoulders in the role of Gerry Lane.
-He basically an ordinary man (which helps us relate to him) who is in a really sticky situation whose trying to solve the problem but at the same time being very protective of his family.
+He basically an everyman who is in a really sticky situation whose trying to solve the problem but at the same time being very protective of his family.
+Gerry is a retired UN investigator so we understand that he use to work in these places where crisis exist but now he’s retreated more to be a family man and focus on them and live a normal life

 Much like Will Smith in I Am Legend, he's fighting to find a cure for